Windows 10 KB5043064 update released with 6 fixes, security updates

-Microsoft has released the KB5043064 cumulative update for Windows 10 22H2 and Windows 10 21H2, which includes 6 changes and fixes, including a fix for Bluetooth devices that stop working due to a memory leak.
+Microsoft has released the KB5043064 cumulative update for Windows 10 22H2 and Windows 10 21H2.
+Which includes 6 changes and fixes, including a fix for Bluetooth devices that stop working due to a memory leak.

 The Windows 10 KB5043064 update is mandatory as it contains Microsoft’s September 2024 Patch Tuesday security updates, which fix 142 vulnerabilities.
+This makes the KB5043064 update essential for maintaining system security.

 Windows users can install this update by going into Settings, clicking on Windows Update, and manually performing a ‘Check for Updates.’